BaseSecrete/.github/README.md

-Check out [RoRvsWild](https://www.rorvswild.com), our monitoring solution for Ruby on Rails application.
+We make [RoRvsWild](https://www.rorvswild.com), the  Ruby on Rails app monitoring solution for small teams.